 Communication with The College Community

 The College will continue to communicate policy and protocol updates to the College Community through a variety of avenues, coordinated by the President’s Office (See Reopening Plan, pp. 22-23).
-Included in this outreach will be regular messages encouraging students, faculty and staff to become vaccinated against the COVID-19 virus.
+Included in this outreach will be regular messages encouraging unvaccinated members of our community to become vaccinated against the COVID-19 virus.

-YORK COLLEGE Coronavirus Officers
+York College Coronavirus Officers

 York College Coronavirus Campus Liaison: Dana Trimboli

-York College Coronavirus Campus Coordinator: Claudio L
+York College Coronavirus Campus Coordinator: Claudio Lindow